JulianOzelRose/TRR-SaveMaster/README.md

 ### Entity Loop
 Then, the entity deserializer loop begins.
 For native Patch 5 savegames, an additional DWORD is read for each entity.
 It then performs a series of bitmask checks for each entity type, and reads additional data accordingly.
-Health is located by identifying Lara's entity (ID 0) and recording the offset `0x24` within her entity block.
+Health is located by identifying Lara's entity (ID 0) and reading the ushort of her serialized health field.
 After the loop ends, additional Lara info is deserialized, which is where the secondary ammo data is stored.
 <br>